ArnaudBuchholz/reserve-odata/README.md

 ### `async EntityClass.list (request, filters) : []`
 ### *or* `async EntityClass.list (request) : []`

-Retreives entities based on filters, expected result is an object array.
+Retreives all entities or a filtered list, expected result is an object array.

-Based on the method [signature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length), the filters might be either **passed** or **applied internally** after getting all records.
+Based on the method [signature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length), the filters might be either **passed** or **applied internally** after getting all entities.

 Filters definition is based on the structure [gpf.typedef.filterItem](https://arnaudbuchholz.github.io/gpf/doc/gpf.typedef.html#.filterItem__anchor) and refer to **class properties** *(rather than ODATA properties)*.